Telephone: +44 (0) 7747 625552

 To discuss both only briefly.
 Firstly, on account of they’re so niche.
 Secondly, despite their unique challenges from a design perspective, the market forces influencing them are the same as other sectors.

 As such, the situation and outlook for these sectors are similar to high-end private residential and hotel interior design.
-That’s to say, possibility becoming saturated and uncertain respectively.
+That’s to say, possibly becoming saturated and uncertain respectively.

 The Future for Your Interior Design Business